 Inspection Certification Associates (ICA)

-- In addition to their online training courses and exam prep courses, ICA provides ongoing career support for their Edcetera Home Inspection Members.
+- In addition to their online training and exam prep courses, ICA provides ongoing career support for their Edcetera Home Inspection Members.

 - Unlimited access to their training and support materials, and a membership to their portal, Edcetera Home Inspection, is $99/year.